sarabepu/AmaSync/README.md

   npm install
   npm start
   ```
-- Go to https://localhost:8080 and allow the self-signed certificate your browser.
+- Go to https://localhost:8080 and allow the self-signed certificate in your browser.
 It will say it's insecure because it was generated locally, but it's ok (don't trust the browser, trust me bro 🙊).

-- Test that it's working creating a websocket in your **browser console**
+- Ypu can test that it's working creating a websocket in your **browser console**

         let ws= new WebSocket('wss://localhost:8080')